Taqi al-Din al-Nabhani: Biography

 Al-Nabhani was born in 1909 in a village by the name of Ijzim near Haifa in the Ottoman Empire and belonged to Bani Nabhan tribe.
-His father was a lecturer in Sharia law and his mother was also an Islamic scholar and his grandfather was the famous Palestinian scholar Yusuf al-Nabhani. al-Nabhani studied Sharia law at al-Azhar University and the Dar-ul-Ulum college of Cairo.
+His father was a lecturer in Sharia law, his mother was also an Islamic scholar and his grandfather was the famous Palestinian scholar Yusuf al-Nabhani. al-Nabhani studied Sharia law at al-Azhar University and the Dar-ul-Ulum college of Cairo.
 He graduated in 1931 and returned to Palestine.
 There he was first a teacher and then as a jurist, rising to Sharia judge in the court of appeal.
 Disturbed by the creation of the state of Israel and the 1948 Arab–Israeli War and occupation of Palestine, he founded the Hizb ut-Tahrir party in 1953.
 The party was immediately banned in Jordan.
 Al-Nabhani was banned from returning to Jordan and settled in Beirut.
 He died on December 20, 1977.